 How we test webcams

 Discord's video conferencing feature has taken the world by storm.
-As such, we've included it as a testing software alongside Skype.
-In both apps, we test the video quality at the maximum supported resolution.
-For streaming and video recording, OBS is still our choice go-to app, while images are captured in the default Windows Camera app.
+As such, we've included it in our testing software suite alongside Skype.
+We test the video quality in both apps at the maximum supported resolution.
+OBS is still our choice go-to app for streaming and video recording, while images are captured in the default Windows Camera app.

-I used OBS to both livestream and record video from each camera, testing them both fullscreen and scaled down to a "facecam" size.
-I also used each manufacturer's webcam software to take the highest possible resolution pictures with each and manually adjust settings like white balance, brightness, auto-focus, and others where applicable.
-Each of these situations were tested with multiple lighting setups from overhead fluorescent bulbs to nothing but the glow of the monitor in front of me.
+We used OBS to stream and record videos from each camera, testing them both fullscreen and scaled down to a "face cam" size.
+We also used each manufacturer's webcam software to take the highest possible resolution pictures with each and manually adjusted settings like white balance, brightness, auto-focus, and others where applicable.
+Each of these situations was tested with multiple lighting setups, from overhead fluorescent bulbs to nothing but the monitor's glow in front of me.

 The process of selecting the right webcam is much like choosing a good camera.
-Most of the metrics we use to determine camera quality also applies to webcams.
+Most of the metrics we use to determine camera quality also apply to webcams.
 You should pay attention to the image quality, color accuracy, focus speed, and customizable features.
-Although most of us have dedicated microphones, the onboard microphone can come in handy when in a pinch.
+Although many of us have dedicated microphones, the onboard microphone can come in handy too.

 One of the greatest determiners of image quality is the amount of noise present in an image.
 Most webcams have no trouble producing good image quality when lighting is ample.
-The extra quality of the best webcams is more accurately reflected in low light, where the camera needs to digitally compensate for the lack of light.
+The extra quality of the best webcams is more accurately reflected in low light; however, the camera needs to compensate for the lack of light digitally.
 Generally speaking, more expensive webcams come with higher quality sensors and usually have less pesky color blots compared to cheaper ones.

 The other crucial aspect is the color of the images.
 Before we even begin to examine the color quality, we should pay attention to the white balance.
 White balance gauges the temperature of the lighting from your surrounding environment and sets the white point accordingly.
-If the white point is incorrectly set, the image may be masked with a blue or yellow tint.
+The image may be masked with a blue or yellow tint if the white point is incorrectly set.
 Unless a tuning utility is included, the webcam's processor usually automatically adjusts the white balance.

 Next is exposure, saturation, and contrast—all three are equally important.
 Exposure is the brightness of the image, saturation is the depth of the colors, and contrast is the difference between black and white.
 Brightness ensures that you can be seen clearly, while saturation and contrast make your images pop.
-Again, unless a software is included, the webcam's processor normally adjusts these settings automatically.
+Again, unless the software is included, the webcam's processor normally adjusts these settings automatically.
 More expensive webcams are more adept at replicating the most accurate scene.

 Aside from the video quality, I also took a look at their ease of use.
 Each manufacturer has a different method of attaching a webcam to the monitor, so I tested them across different monitor shapes and sizes.
-I took into account whether the webcam cord was long enough to reach from the top of a monitor to a case underneath a desk.
-I tested how easy they were to angle, readjust, and if they would fall off or reposition themselves if I bumped the desk.
-I tested the plug-n-play nature of them and noted whether the webcams downloaded drivers or software automatically.
-Lastly, I recorded audio with their built-in microphones, but this was not a heavily influencing factor as a webcam should be bought with video in mind first.
+I considered whether the webcam cord was long enough to reach from the top of a monitor to a case underneath a desk.
+I tested how easy they were to angle and readjust and if they would fall off or reposition themselves if I bumped the desk.
+I tested their plug-and-play nature and noted whether the webcams automatically downloaded drivers or software.
+Lastly, I recorded audio with their built-in microphones, but this was not a heavy influencing factor as a webcam should be bought with video in mind first.